 Type 2 diabetes is a type of insulin-resistant condition where even though the body may produce insulin, it is impaired in its ability to absorb it into the cells where it can do its work of converting sugars into energy.
 Type 2 diabetes is commonly caused by poor diet, and low physical activity.
 It is considered to a major part of the obesity epidemic.

-What cause Diabetes?
+What cause diabetes?

-Physical and mental causes:
+Physical and mental causes

-- Luxury and sedentary lifestyle
+- Sedentary lifestyle

-- Lack of physical activities and exercise
+- Lack of physical activity

 - Excessive sleeping and resting